Time and Date Stamps (logged): 01:42:03 08-29-2008

 Problem Number 3

-then what is the average rate of depth change between clock time t = 6.4 and clock time t
+- At what average rate does depth changes between clock times t = 13.7 and t = 27.4?

-What function represents the rate r of depth change at clock time t?
-What is the clock
+What is the function that represents the rate r of depth change at clock time t?

-was known that at clock time t = 0 the depth is 80 ?
+the depth.
+What would this specific function be if at clock time t = 0 the depth is 120?

 .